-The Telecommunications and Radiocommunications Regulator (TRR) collects market statistics from telecommunications service providers as part of our responsibility to monitor and report on the development of the telecommunications market in Vanuatu.
-Based on these statistics the TRR is releasing its first ever Telecommunications Sector Report which looks at the growth and development of the telecommunications sector in Vanuatu.
+The Telecommunications Radiocommunications and Broadcasting Regulator (TRBR) collects market statistics from telecommunications service providers as part of our responsibility to monitor and report on the development of the telecommunications market in Vanuatu.
+Based on these statistics the TRBR is releasing its first ever Telecommunications Sector Report which looks at the growth and development of the telecommunications sector in Vanuatu.
 This Sector Report contains important information that can be utilised by industry stakeholders such as the Government and the Operators and other required stakeholders to determine where the market is heading in order to plan and budget for new infrastructure builds, develop new services and implement price reductions in the retail markets.

 On a macro level the telecommunications industry has continued to experience healthy growth in Vanuatu with significant increases in market revenues since the introduction of competition in 2008 with total revenues exceeding 4.5 billion vatu in 2016.